Aleskoss/rock-paper-scissors/README.md

 1. Write a function that returns computer choice use math.random function to select a number from 0 to 2 and store that number in variable called random number if random number = 0 then return rock else if random number = 1 paper else scissors
+2. Write logic for human choice of rock paper scissors Get user input through prompt and store it in variable user userChoice